ethersphere/bee-docs/docs/learn/technology/contracts/postage-stamp.md

 #### Files

-When an identical file is re-uploaded then the stamp utilisation behaviour will be the same as with single chunks described in the section above.
+When an identical file is re-uploaded then the stamp utilisation behaviour will be the same as with single chunks as described in the section above.
 However, if part of the file has been modified and then re-uploaded, stamp utilisation behaviour will be different.
 This is due to how the chunking process works when a file is uploaded to Swarm.
 When uploaded to Swarm, files are split into 4kb sized chunks (2^12 bytes), and each chunk is assigned an address which is based on the content of the chunk.
 If even a single bit within the chunk is modified, then the address of the chunk will also be modified.

 When a file which was previously uploaded with a single bit flipped is again split into chunks by a node before being uploaded to Swarm, then only the chunk with the flipped bit will have an updated address and require the utilisation of another stamp.
 The content of all the other chunks will remain the same, and therefore will not require new stamps to be utilised.